monokrome/python-payment/README.md

-## python-payment
+# python-payment

-A generic standardized wrapper for payment gateways in Python.
+#### author: Brandon R. Stoner <monokrome@monokro.me>

+A library for abstracting the payment process into one single, flexible library that supports multiple gateways, payment methods, and trasactions in an intuitive format.